dj-nitehawk/MongoWebApiStarter/README.md

 - uses mstest framework
 - uses [fluentassertions](https://fluentassertions.com/)

-#### Bonus
+#### Bonuses

+##### Visual Studio New Item Template
+a visual studio extension is availabe in the `.vs-new-item-template` folder that will enable you to quickly add a new vertical slice feature file set. after you install the `vsix`, you will have a new item called "Vertical Slice Feature" in the "add > new item" dialog of visual studio.

+##### Linux Server Configuration
-instructions & config files for setting up a linux server for deployment.
+instructions & config files for setting up a linux server for deployment are available in the `.linux-server-setup` folder